 Your sofa should coordinate with the style of the rest of your furniture.
-It should be one that you are comfortable with, not in just looking at it, but how that particular style functions for you.
-The way the sofa functions can be determined by trying it out but look carefully at the design to prevent buying something that is completely out of place in your home.
+It should be one that you are comfortable with, not just aesthetically, but also how that particular style functions for you.
+The way the sofa functions can be determined by trying it out, but look carefully at the design to prevent buying something that is completely out of place in your home.

 04 of 05

 Selecting the wrong fabric for your sofa can be an expensive mistake.
 Make your fabric selection based on how the sofa will be used, and where you will be placing it.
 If you are buying your sofa for an area of your home that is heavily used, a delicate fabric or color would be destroyed even before you’ve had a chance to enjoy it.